 Let’s learn the double crochet stitch!
-Long ago, I made my very first ever crochet project...a granny square.
-I learned the double crochet stitch and haven't let go of my hook since!
-The double crochet stitch is one of those skills that is very handy to know for a wide array of patterns and projects.
-In patterns it is usually abbreviated "dc" Above and below is a swatch to see what the stitches look like:
+Long ago, I made my very first ever crochet project…a granny square.
+I learned the double crochet and haven’t let go of my hook since!
+The double crochet is one of those skills that is very handy to know for a wide array of patterns and projects.
+In patterns it is usually abbreviated “dc” Above and below is a swatch to see what the stitches look like:

-Let's move in a little closer to make a double crochet stitch.
-Here I'm using some Cascade 220 and an H hook.
+Let’s move in a little closer to make a double crochet stitch.
+Here I’m using some Cascade 220 (worsted weight wool yarn) and an H hook.
 You can really use any yarn you like for this stitch, just use the recommended hook size on the yarn label for best results.

 Begin by wrapping the yarn around the hook (this is also called “yarn around hook” or “yarn over”),